India power cut hits millions, among world's worst outages

 "PUSHED INTO DARKNESS"

-On Monday, India was forced to buy extra power from the tiny neighboring kingdom of Bhutan to help it recover from a blackout that hit more than 300 million people.

-Indians took to social networking sites to ridicule the United Progressive Alliance (UPA) government, in part for promoting Shinde despite the power cuts.
+Indians took to social networking sites to ridicule the United Progressive Alliance UPA.L government, in part for promoting Shinde despite the power cuts.

 Narendra Modi, an opposition leader and chief minister in Gujarat, a state that enjoys a surplus of power, was scornful.